GabrielCostaBatista/SAuto/README.md

 ---

-# 2. Setting Up Foxglove Studio with ROS Noetic
+# 2. Setting Up Foxglove Studio with ROS Noetic (VM to MacOS)

 Foxglove Studio is a modern visualization tool for ROS data, similar to RViz, but with a web and desktop interface and advanced features.